exadel-inc/etoolbox-authoring-kit/samples/README.md

 ## Annotations map

-Sling models with the examples are placed in the module `toolkit-samples-bundle` package `com.exadel.aem.toolkit.samples.models`.
+Sling models with the examples are placed in the module `toolkit-samples.core` package `com.exadel.aem.toolkit.samples.models`.

 #### `@Dialog`, `@DialogField`, `@Tab`, `@PlaceOnTab`